UoE-macOS/autopkg-recipes/Native Instruments/README.md

 ```
 autopkg make-override NativeInstrumentsProduct.pkg.recipe
 ```
+There is no need to edit the file created by this step, unless you want to specify a custom Download location.
+If you do, edit the `DOWNLOADS` variable in the file that the above step generates.

 2. Next, use the helper tool to generate overrides for all the products you want to package.
-This will simply copy the template override file you made in step 1, replacing the relevant info for each product.
+This will simply copy the template override file you made in step 1 multiple times, replacing the relevant name and UUID for each product.
 ```
 mkdir ~/Library/AutoPkg/RecipeOverrides/NativeInstruments
 python ~/Library/AutoPkg/RecipeRepos/com.github.uoe-macos.autopkg-recipes/Native\ Instruments/native_instruments_helper.py\